yongedevil/YTK_TechTrees/readme.txt

   2.1 Known Issues:
   -----------------
   Both this mod and ModuleManager (on version 2.6.5 as of this writing) attempt to edit the tech tree of the current game.
+This mod's changes should have priority.

-This mod should override ModuleManager's edits by default.
-If you would like to keep ModuleManager's edit change the "allowTreeSelection" field in PluginData/YongeTech_TechTreesExpansion/config.xml from '1' to '0'.
+  If you would like to disable the option to select a tech tree and the conflict with ModuleManager change the "allowTreeSelection" field in PluginData/YongeTech_TechTreesExpansion/config.xml from '1' to '0'.
 This will keep support for the TechTree ConfigNode additions and custom icon support, but remove the option to select a tech tree.

 =========================